Meghan Markle Dresses Casually In Prince Harry’s Clothing As She Prepares For Her Upcoming Due Date

 While Meghan Markle’s exact due date was never revealed publicly, recent reports suggest she’s finally nearing that special day.
 The Duchess of Sussex will be slowing down her typically hectic schedule as she prepares for her firstborn child.
 She has officially embarked on her maternity leave and has cancelled any scheduled public appearances for the upcoming weeks.
 Markle and Prince Harry were recently spotted visiting a wellness store in London and the Duchess was looking very different than how we usually see her.
-She swapped out her typical designer gowns and jewelry for a simple pair of jeans, a retro Sixteen Candles tee-shirt, sneakers and her husband’s khaki jacket, according to Entertainment Cheat Sheet.
+She swapped out her typical designer gowns and jewelry for a simple pair of jeans, a retro Sixteen Candles tee-shirt, sneakers, and her husband’s khaki jacket, according to Entertainment Cheat Sheet.

 Markle didn’t look like royalty but rather appeared just like the average Londoner in the comfortable and casual outfit.
 She cradled her belly bump while walking hand in hand with Prince Harry as the cameras flashed in her face.
-Eagle eyed fans were quick to notice her gold ‘mummy’ necklace that she received as a gift at her New York baby shower.
+Eagle-eyed fans were quick to notice her gold “mummy” necklace that she received as a gift at her New York baby shower.

 The wellness shop they visited is entitled Ilapothecary and specializes in natural and organic skincare.
 The shop offers not only organic products by healing services such as massages.